 Being a nonprofit in Illinois is difficult enough, and from fundraising to maintaining legal compliance, and everything in-between, hundreds of nonprofits in Illinois struggle to keep their doors open.
 As such, with the introduction of a lawsuit against a nonprofit, that nonprofit might not be able to survive.
 One of the best tactics against lawsuits is understanding the most common types of lawsuits against nonprofits, and then implementing proactive measures so that you can minimize the chances of a lawsuit and effectively and efficiently develop protection strategies.

 At James C. Provenza & Associates, Chicago nonprofit attorney James Provenza has helped numerous nonprofit organizations with their legal compliance, minimizing the chances of a lawsuit occurring.
 If a lawsuit does arise for any reason, attorney Provenza will be there to provide a comprehensive and aggressive legal defense.
-For a free, no-obligation consultation with our law firm, call us today at (847) 729-3939.
+Call us today at (847) 729-3939.

 The Most Common Nonprofit Lawsuits